benchmark-urbanism/vue-mapbox-map/docs/README.md

 yarn add vue-mapbox-map
 ```

-`vue-mapbox-map` will trigger installation of the `mapboxgl` and `MapboxGeocoder` dependencies, but their CSS files are not bundled inside the modules, so include these directly, e.g.:
+`vue-mapbox-map` will trigger installation of the `mapboxgl` and `MapboxGeocoder` dependencies, but their CSS files are not bundled inside the modules, so include these directly:
 ```css
 @import url("https://api.mapbox.com/mapbox-gl-js/v0.53.1/mapbox-gl.css");
 @import url("https://api.mapbox.com/mapbox-gl-js/plugins/mapbox-gl-geocoder/v3.1.4/mapbox-gl-geocoder.css");